snowdj/CodingPuzzles-Python/leet/doc/linkedlist/Middle of Linked List.md

 # Thoughts

+- Use a fast and a slow pointer.
+Slow pointer reaches the middle when fast pointer reaches the end of the list.
 - If there are two nodes, return the first node.
 This requirement means the condition of while loop is on fast.next.next

 # My Solution